WHY WE LOVE DOING SUPERVISION

 Our supervision training during our doctoral programs included an academic course in clinical supervision, five semesters of supervised supervision (individual, triadic, and group) of master’s level students in their clinical practicum, and two semesters of supervised supervision (individual and group) of master’s level counseling students in their clinical internships.
 During our doctoral programs, we received training in Interpersonal Process Recall.
 Outside of our doctoral programs, we have also served as site host to master’s level students completing their internships, providing weekly clinical supervision, observing sessions, and reviewing case notes.
 As faculty members at UNCG, we have provided clinical supervision to master’s and doctoral level students completing their clinical practicum and internship requirements.
 We have also provided clinical supervision to LPCAs seeking licensure, as well as other helping professionals (e.g., licensed dietitians) looking for guidance and consultation around clinical issues.

-Maria is an Approved Supervisor through the International Association of Eating Disorders Professionals and helps train clinicians to use Health at Every Size© and Intuitive Eating approaches with their clients.
+Maria is an Approved Supervisor through the International Association of Eating Disorders Professionals and helps train clinicians to use weight neutral, weight inclusive, and Intuitive Eating approaches with their clients.
+Maria is also trained in EMDR & Brainspotting.